IGVF-DACC/terra-billing-alert/README.md

 - `SLACK_CHANNEL`: Slack channel to send alert.
 - `SLACK_TOKEN`: Slack App's OAuth token string.

 Click on Next to navigate to the code editing section.
-Choose Pyton 3.9 as the language and copy the contents of [`main.py`](./main.py) and ['requirements.txt'](./requirements.txt) to Cloud Function code area, respectively.
+Choose Python 3.9 as the language and copy the contents of [`main.py`](./main.py) and [`requirements.txt`](./requirements.txt) to Cloud Function code area, respectively.
 Enter `main` as the entry point and then deploy.

 Create a cron job to run the new Cloud Function.
 Navigate to [Cloud Scheduler](https://console.cloud.google.com/cloudscheduler) and add a new cron job.
 Specify a frequency (same format as Linux `crontab`).
 Make sure that the time interval is much longer than the environment variable defined as `WITHIN_HOUR` in the previous step.